Date of Degree

 Copyright 2010 Beichen Chen

 Chen, Beichen.
-"Identification of copy number variants associated with renal agenesis using array-based comparative genomic hybridization." thesis, University of Iowa, 2010.
+"Identification of copy number variants associated with renal agenesis using array-based comparative genomic hybridization."
+MS (Master of Science) thesis, University of Iowa, 2010.